marcusoftnet/marcusoftnet.github.io/_posts/2016-09-28-principles-over-practices.md

 ### Creativity

-Principles are more powerful since they unlock the creativity and innovation within an organisation and also every individual.
+Principles are more powerful since they unlock the creativity and innovation within an organization and also every individual.
 If you teach someone a practice (without or little focus on principles) their perception of reality and even language will be formed by that practice.

 I'm sure you have team that is not, [by any measure](http://agileforall.com/are-you-agile-the-nokia-test/), are doing Scrum and still refers to their board as the "Scrumboard".
 It's not.
 It's just a visualisation of your work.
 On a board.
 And that's perfectly ok - Scrum is not as important as the principle of making work visual so that we know what is going on.